INVITATION ONLY

 Diversity monitoring form

-The Academy is committed to building an inclusive economy that works for everyone.
+The Academy is committed to equity, diversity and inclusion and one of our goals is to develop an engineering community fit for the future.
 To help us achieve this, we would like to collect some basic anonymous data about the event attendees.
 If you would like to help, please complete the diversity monitoring form by logging into your user account on our website and completing ‘Update my D&I data’.